pippinbarr/cart253-2019/modules/core-functions/core-functions.md

 - Inside the parentheses we have a __comma-separated list of the information this function needs__
 - These are called the __parameters__ when we're defining a function
-- We can see that this function expects two parameters: `x` and a `y`
+- We can see that this function expects to be given two arguments, an `x` and a `y`
 - Because they're well-named, they're pretty self-explanatory, right?

-???

-- Note that other languages (like Java, C#, C++, and more) require that you specifies what __type__ of parameter the function takes - whether it's a number, a string, a truth value, etc.
-- But because JavaScript doesn't explicitly keep track of types in variables, it doesn't keep track here either - it's up to us to get it right

 ---